Why Early Talk?

 - Compared to children in non-Head Start centers, children attending Head Start are almost three times more likely to experience 40 conversational turns per hour.

 - Infants aged 2-11 months in Head Start experience more interaction than infants aged 2-11 months in home settings.

 - Head Start effectively negates the SES effect.
 For children aged 0-24 months, those attending Head Start experience more conversational turns than those attending high-SES non-Head Start centers.
 Two-year-olds experience nearly equivalent levels of talk in the two settings.

 There's still a clear opportunity to support Head Start educators in achieving even higher levels of interactive talk, and in ensuring equitable experiences for different children within single classrooms.
 There's also just as clear an opportunity to ask what sets Head Start apart from other child care settings.
-For instance, future research should examine what role education requirements or adult-child ratios may play.

 How do we work together to increase interactive talk in early childhood education settings?